makersacademy/CV/README.md

 Whilst working in my current job, I was selected to train Avid video editing to more than a hundred
 ITN staff.
 During Avid's 'train the trainer' course, I became interested in developing the software,
-as well as being an end user.
+not just being an end user.
 I'm now hoping to use my TV production experience to help companies
 excite their audiences and business clients with elegant but highly practical software.

 I care deeply about the environment.
 I have experience in corporate carbon footprint reduction as I'm